woodfrog/VideoToAudio/README.md

     extern C_LINKAGE int SDL_main(int argc, char *argv[]);

     ```
-SDL does some initialization to make its functionalities work properly in its main scope.
-There is an [official explanation](https://wiki.libsdl.org/FAQWindows#I_get_.22Undefined_reference_to_.27SDL_main.27.22_...). **The link error happens because Qt also uses WinMain to do its initial jobs.**
+SDL performs initialization to ensure functionalities work correctly in its main scope.
+There is an [official explanation](https://wiki.libsdl.org/FAQWindows#I_get_.22Undefined_reference_to_.27SDL_main.27.22_...) of this behaviour. **The link error happens because Qt also uses WinMain for initializing jobs.**
-However, sometimes we just **undef the macro of SDL** and our program works fine too.
+As a temporary work-around, the link error can be resolved if we **undefine the macro of SDL**.

 ## Notes

-1. when creating a new thread using C++ thread in the standrard library, it should be like:
+1. When creating a new thread using C++ thread in the standrard library, the template below should be followed:

     ``` cpp
         std::thread my_thread(bar)  // if the function bar has no parameter